Exploring Water's Journey in the Atmosphere: Molecular Clues to Moisture Origins

 Adriana Bailey is an atmospheric scientist in the Earth Observing Laboratory (EOL) and works at the NCAR Research Aviation Facility (RAF).
 Her research focuses on understanding the processes that control humidity, cloudiness, and precipitation.
 She also studies how variations in the Earth’s climate affect moisture transport, how efficiently clouds form precipitation, and how moisture mixes between different layers of our atmosphere.
 As part of the RAF, Bailey supports measurements of water isotope ratios (in water vapor, cloud droplets, and ice particles) and airborne measurements of winds and turbulence.
 Her water isotopic instrument is requestable as part of the National Science Foundation's Lower Atmosphere Observing Facilities.

-Prior to becoming an atmospheric scientist, Adriana worked as a Science News Writer for the University of Colorado and NOAA’s Cooperative Institute for Research in Environmental Sciences.
+Prior to becoming an atmospheric scientist, Bailey worked as a Science News Writer for the University of Colorado and NOAA’s Cooperative Institute for Research in Environmental Sciences.
 She credits writing about science, which requires asking lots (and lots) of questions, for stoking her interest in scientific inquiry and for giving her the confidence to embrace what she doesn’t understand.
 Adriana is also working to inspire young girls to pursue careers in STEM (Science, Technology, Engineering, Math) as an If/Then Ambassador with the American Association for the Advancement of Science (AAAS).
 Through this ambassadorship, her work was recently featured on the CBS television show Mission Unstoppable.